First budget to get your first keys

 - Moving van

-A standard charge for a singular moving van (2 movers) comes to an average of up to £60 per hour.
+A standard charge for a singular moving van (2 movers) comes to an average of £60 per hour.

 Furnishing costs will always change person-to-person due to a variety of factors.
-Sofas and dinning sets alone can easily cost £2,000+ when buying brand new.
-To keep interior on a budget, you can buy quality furnishing from second-hand shops.
+Sofas and dining sets alone can easily cost £2,000+ when buying brand new.
+To keep the interior on budget, you can sometimes find quality furnishing in second-hand shops.

 Between May 2020 – February 2021, Rightmove stated that ‘garden’ was their most second most searched term, with ‘garage’ coming first.
 The pandemic is making buyers view property requirements differently, and this may also apply to first time buyers looking to move to commuter towns that include a larger property with a garden, but a longer commute.

 For those purchasing a new build property, the property will more than likely not come with a patio.
 This cost will vary depending on size of the patio and the stones/tiling/decking that you wish to lay.
 Budgeting a minimum of £1,500 would be a good place to start.

 Whether they’re not included in a new build or need replacing in a second-hand property, this can be a surprise for new buyers who may be unaware of the cost of these products.
 This can include items such as: